The Southern Survey

-In South Wales, the Ogmore estate consists of more than 1,600 hectares and includes an active limestone quarry, a Castle and a golf course.
+In South Wales, the Ogmore estate consists of 1,645 hectares of common land and includes an active limestone quarry, a Castle and a golf course.

 At Castleton in the Peak District, the Duchy owns 124 hectares of grazing land, as well as Peveril Castle, the Peak Cavern tourist attraction and historic mineral rights under a wide area.